 Of course if you’re just taking photos for your own interest, and don’t travel with a laptop like I do, it’s still a great idea to have an external hard drive like the My Passport Ultra to back up your photos after you get home.
+The Security features mean that if I was storing anything confidential on the My Passport Ultra I could also password protect the drive.
 There’s also an option to use the hard drive for automatic backup of everything that’s on your laptop, although I’m not using it for this.

 Overall I found the My Passport Ultra was easy to use and gave me peace of mind when travelling, knowing that I had a back-up of all my photos.

 Do you backup your photos when you travel and if so what method do you use?